hashimati/MicrostarterCli/README.md

 mc entity --entity-name <EntityName> --collection-name <collection name> --graphql --cache --no-endpoint
 ```

+The "entity" command helps the developers to bootstarp the code of the basic CRUD operations for the application's domains.
+The files are including Entity Class file, Database Repository file, Service file, REST Endpoint file, and GraphQL configuration files.
+The "entity" command generates the files based on the information that the developer provides in "configure" command.
+The "entity" command runs the "configure" command implicitly if the developer didn't run it..

+#### Command Options:
 | Option |  Aliases | Description |
 | :---: | :---: | :---: |
 | --entity-name| -e , -n | To specify the entity's name |